jeredw/eniac-chess/isa.md

 The control loop usually resumes from cycle 1.
-It takes 6 cycles to dispatch instructions from the IR, and 12 cycles to dispatch instructions when we must load IR from an FT, ignoring the actual instruction time.
-There is no `nop` instruction, but in theory one would take 0 cycles, so a program consisting entirely of `nop` would take 6*5+12*1 cycles per 6 `nop`s, or 7 cpi.
-With 5kHz add cycles this would be about 714 instructions/second.
+It takes 6 cycles to dispatch instructions from the IR, and 12 cycles to dispatch instructions when we must load IR from an ft, ignoring the actual instruction time.
+There is no `nop` instruction, but in theory one would take 0 cycles, so a program consisting entirely of `nop` would take 6 &times; 5 + 12 &times; 1 cycles per 6 `nop`s, or 7 cpi.
+With 5kHz add cycles this gives a theoretical maximum rate of 714 instructions/second.

 ```
 1. [p-fetch] IR -> EX, IR-shiftl8->PC,